fishberg/urop-dashboard/rec-request.md

 ## Step 1: Talk to Andrew

 Talk to me so I know you are looking for a rec letter.
 This way I can keep an active eye out for the email (i.e., the next step) and talk to Jon.
-Also, depending on the circumstances, I might have some special instructions. **DO NOT MOVE ON TO STEP 2 UNTIL WE FIRST HAVE AN IN-PERSON CONVERSATION!**
+Also, depending on the circumstances, I might have some special instructions. **DO NOT MOVE ON TO STEP 2 UNTIL WE FIRST HAVE AN PHONE/VIDEO/IN-PERSON CONVERSATION!**

 ## Step 2: Reach Out